Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Introduction

-To mitigate such problems, fault diagnosis and recovery methods were generally classified into two categories: traditional approaches and deep learning-based techniques to deal with electrical, software and control, process-related, and human errors faults \cite{sabry2024review}.
-Traditionally, various methods were proposed to address robotic faults, such as signal processing techniques \cite{zhang2022vibration}, rule-based systems \cite{vukadinovic2024anomaly}, model-based approaches \cite{hasan2023model}, etc. However, these traditional methods faced limitations in handling complex fault scenarios, particularly in the case of rule-based and threshold-based approaches.
+To mitigate such problems, fault diagnosis and recovery methods were proposed to deal with electrical, software and control, process-related, and human error faults \citep{sabry2024review}.
+Traditional methods include signal processing techniques \citep{zhang2022vibration}, rule-based systems \citep{vukadinovic2024anomaly}, model-based approaches \citep{hasan2023model}, etc. However, these methods faced limitations in handling complex fault scenarios, particularly in the case of rule-based and threshold-based approaches.
 With advances in computer hardware, deep learning emerged a new paradigm for fault diagnosis, enabling automatic feature extraction from multi-modal data such as sensor signals, vibrations, acoustics, and images.
-CNNs were applied to surface defect detection \cite{zhou2025finger}, while RNNs and LSTMs were used to analyze time-series data for early fault detection in \cite{hwang2023cooperation}.
-However, these methods often relied on additional sensors to acquire high-quality multi-modal data, which not only increased system cost and complexity but also complicated deployment in real-world agricultural environments.
-Furthermore, ensuring temporal and spatial alignment across heterogeneous data sources (e.g., vision, vibration, and tactile signals) remained a nontrivial challenge, as even slight misalignments could degrade fault diagnosis accuracy.
+CNNs were applied to surface defect detection \citep{zhou2025finger}, while RNNs and LSTMs were used to analyze time-series data for early fault detection in \citep{hwang2023cooperation}.